It was 1971. I hadn't been back from Vietnam very long and I was involved in the antiwar movement with

 was robbed of his ability to make a living as a prize fighter which is what he was.
 He was also sentenced

-within the system and fought for his rights.
+and fought for his rights.
 That was Muhammad Ali.

 Well, I got busy and wrote a song called the Ballad of Muhammad Ali.
 I’m going to try to put it up on